Can Dogs Eat Kurkure? Benefits, Risks & Indian Serving Tips

 Summer (March–June)

 Indian summer heat speeds spoilage of kurkure.
-Serve fresh, never leave it out more than 20 minutes, and refrigerate leftovers fast.
+Serve it freshly prepared, don't leave it sitting for more than 20 minutes, and chill leftovers promptly.

 Monsoon (June–September)

-Monsoon humidity grows mould and bacteria quickly.
+High humidity in the monsoon season speeds up mould and bacterial growth.
 Buy kurkure fresh, smell before serving, and skip anything soft or off.

 Winter (November–February)

 Winter is the safest season for kurkure.
-Serve at room temperature rather than cold, especially in North Indian cold.
+It's best served at room temperature rather than chilled, especially during North Indian winters.

 How kurkure is prepared decides whether it is a harmless taste or a problem.
 Here is what to share and what to skip: